jsauve/WebApiPlusBlazorWithAuth0JwtAndCookies/README.md

 #### JwtWeatherForecast

 This controller requires JWT authentication.
-In order to make successful requests, you'll need issue requests to the endpoint using somerthing like [Postman](https://www.postman.com/), [HttpClient](https://docs.microsoft.com/en-us/dotnet/api/system.net.http.httpclient?view=net-5.0), or [Refit](https://github.com/reactiveui/refit) (my preferred library for creating http clients for use in Xamarin apps).
+In order to make successful requests, you'll need issue requests to the endpoint using something like [Postman](https://www.postman.com/), [HttpClient](https://docs.microsoft.com/en-us/dotnet/api/system.net.http.httpclient?view=net-5.0), or [Refit](https://github.com/reactiveui/refit) (my preferred library for creating http clients for use in Xamarin apps).
 Each HTTP request must contain an Authorization header with contents of "Bearer {your JWT token}".